Gourd: Research

 Scientists in India have been working on crossbreeding six members of the Momordica (bitter gourd) genus found in India to reduce the unpleasant taste while retaining the nutritional and medicinal values of the plants.
 These include Teasle gourd (Momordica dioica), Spine gourd (Momordica subangulata), Sweet gourd (Momordica cochinchinensis), balsam apple (Momordica balsamina) and Momordica sahyadrica.

 Uses

 Cultures from arid regions often associate gourds with water, and they appear in many creation myths.
 Since before human written history, they have had a multitude of uses including food storage, cooking tools, toys, musical instruments and decoration.
-Today, gourds are commonly used for a wide variety of crafts, including jewelry, furniture, dishes, utensils and a wide variety of decorations using carving, burning and other techniques such as lamps and containers for storing objects.
+Today, gourds are commonly used for a wide variety of crafts, and are made into objects including jewelry, furniture, dishes, utensils, and decorations, using carving, burning, and other techniques.

+Gourd carving is recognised as folk art in Peru and was declared part of the country's National Cultural Heritage in 2013.

 Just one example of a musical instrument is the West African Balafon, a xylophone that has gourds attached to the bottom of each note for resonance.